espruino/BangleApps/apps/gipy/README.md

 If you click the button you'll reach a menu where you can currently zoom out to see more of the map (with a slower refresh rate), reverse the path direction and disable power saving (keeping backlight on).

+### Elevation

+If you touch the screen you will switch between display modes.
+The first one displays the map, the second one the nearby elevation and the last one the elevation for the whole path.

 ### Settings